What is going on with i-80 Gold Corp.? Sentiment Analysis

 Sponsored

-As well, it is important to consider IAUX stock ratios such as price-to-sales, which is currently 22.03.
+Additionally, it is important to take into account IAUX stock ratios, including its price-to-sales ratio, which is 19.85 for the last tewlve months.

 How does i-80 Gold Corp.
 (IAUX) stock rate among analysts?
 Buy, sell, or hold?